 Many of Charles’ cases have a foreign law element and/or non- England and Wales seat, involve jurisdictional challenges, conflicts of laws disputes and/or significant disputes over document production and other evidential matters.

-Charles speaks and writes regularly on arbitration topics including speaking, pre Covid, as a panel member of the CDR Autumn Arbitration Symposium 2019 on “Arbitration and third-party funding: is it the way forward?”, while later chairing a panel at the Legal Business International Arbitration Summit 2019 entitled, ‘External Funding: New Opportunities and Challenges in Arbitration Finance”.
+Charles speaks and writes regularly on arbitration topics.
+Previous speaking engagements include speaking at the CDR Autumn Arbitration Symposium on “Arbitration and third-party funding: is it the way forward?”, and chairing a panel at the Legal Business International Arbitration Summit entitled, “External Funding: New Opportunities and Challenges in Arbitration Finance”.

 Recent work includes acting in: